soshishimada/Neural_Physcap_Demo/README.md

 ## Dependencies
 - Python 3.7
 - Ubuntu 18.04 (The system should run on other Ubuntu versions and Windows, however not tested.)
 - RBDL: Rigid Body Dynamics Library (https://rbdl.github.io/).
 Tested on  V.2.6.0.
+(Important: set "RBDL_BUILD_ADDON_URDFREADER " to be "ON" when you compile.
+Also don't forget to add the compiled rbdl library in your python path use it.)
 - pytorch 1.10.1
 - For other python packages, please check requirements.txt